9001/copyparty/README.md

 hiding specific subfolders  by mounting another volume on top of them

 for example `-v /mnt::r -v /var/empty:web/certs:r` mounts the server folder `/mnt` as the webroot, but another volume is mounted at `/web/certs` -- so visitors can only see the contents of `/mnt` and `/mnt/web` (at URLs `/` and `/web`), but not `/mnt/web/certs` because URL `/web/certs` is mapped to `/var/empty`

+## dotfiles

+unix-style hidden files/folders  by starting the name with a dot

+anyone can access these if they know the name, but they normally don't appear in directory listings

+a client can request to see dotfiles in directory listings if global option `-ed` is specified, or the volume has volflag `dots`, or the user has permission `.`

+dotfiles do not appear in search results unless one of the above is true, **and** the global option / volflag `dotsrch` is set

 # the browser